 Remember, all nominations are evaluated and scored by a panel.
-Panel members may not know anything about the nominee other than what is on the nomination form so the more thorough and well written the nomination is, the better.
+Panel members may not know anything about the nominee other than what is on the nomination form so the more thorough and well written the nomination is, the better chance your nomination will have.